lucyq/COMP20-Web-Development/transit/README.md

 -Displays user's location on map with a black marker and an infowindow displaying the closest T-station
--The page successfully passed the markup validation -Upon clicking on the station, the name is displayed along with the desintaion's direction.
--Styling is handled by the style.css file
+-The page successfully passed the markup validation -Upon clicking on the station, the name is displayed along with the desintaion's direction in a list -Styling is handled by the style.css file
 -jQuery was not used.

--Did not collaborate with anyone but asked TA's for help -Approximate time spent: 30 hours
+-Did not collaborate with anyone but asked TA's for help -Approximate time spent: 40 hours